-Students will enjoy a light meal, and take home a jar of miso to ferment at home.
+A three hour hands on cooking class with demonstrations.
+Students will enjoy a light meal with wine, and take home miso to ferment at home.

-Miso had been traditionally made at home in Japan for many years, and has entered American kitchens as a staple ingredient in sauces, salad dressings, and savory dishes.
+We are pleased to welcome Hiroko Greenberg to our classroom, as she is visits us from Nevada City, where she regularly shares her knowledge at the Briarpatch Co-Op Community Cooking School.
+Miso has been traditionally made at home in Japan for many years, and has entered American kitchens as a staple ingredient in sauces, salad dressings, and savory dishes.
 In this class, we will learn step by step how to make homemade miso, and every student will leave with a jar of miso in progress.
-We will also make a Japanese "falafel" with soybeans and a homemade miso sauce, and enjoy a meal together.
+We will also make a variety of dishes featuring prepared miso and enjoy a meal together.

 Miso Soup with Dashi and Tofu